wxsdev/wxsdev.github.io/_pages/about.md

 *2023.09 – 2027.07*

-My undergraduate study focuses on **computer science, artificial intelligence, software engineering, and practical system development**.
+My undergraduate study focuses on **computer science, artificial intelligence, software engineering, and practical system development**, with continued hands-on experience in AI algorithms and software engineering.

 ---